Treyarch/anime-metada/INSTALLATION.md

 - `--translate-only`: Only translate descriptions, skip rating updates
 - `--rating-only`: Only update ratings, skip translations
 - `--skip-translate`: Skip translation of descriptions entirely
-- `--force-update`: Force update of ratings even if they already exist
+- `--force-update`: Force update of ratings and MPAA values even if they already exist
 - `--sync-mpaa`: Sync MPAA rating from tvshow.nfo to all episode NFO files
 - `--remove-mpaa`: Remove MPAA rating from all episode NFO files